Dark-Kernel/nvim-lua/README.md

 # nvim-lua
-Minimal nvim configs written in lua with multiple cool plugins.
+Minimal nvim configs written in lua with plugins for devs.